m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 	From this console you may click on an API name to view details about its usage.

-You search for APIs that you want to administer through an interface that resembles a google market place.
+	You search for APIs that you want to administer through an interface that resembles a Google market place.